What are digital assets and how to stop them from being exploited?

 1. Personalize your Approach to Risks

 There’s no blueprint designed to secure every type of company’s IT structure.
 You need to understand what kind of approach fits your cyber threat intelligence efforts best.
-Red Sift’s Hardenize can help you discover and monitor your network perimeter for the best security configurations.
+Red Sift’s ASM can help you discover and monitor your network perimeter for the best security configurations.
 In addition to this, it’s vital that you invest in regular employee cybersecurity training drills to mitigate the impact of attacks.

 1. Group and Prioritize Risks